 No matter how great or squeaky clean you think your business and brand is, something is eventually going to popup that might put a negative light on your brand.
 This could be a customer that is having a bad day, a competitor using defamation against you or even someone going off on a rant that is having a bad day.

-Throw in how well review sites like Yelp, TripAdvisor and UrbanSpoon rank in the search results — a simple complaint can become a big disaster quick.
+Throw in how well review sites like Yelp, TripAdvisor and UrbanSpoon rank in the search results — a simple complaint can become a big disaster quickly.

 3.)
 Always Monitor Your Brand Mentions Online

 The next line of defense in the waging war of online reputation management, is actually monitoring when and where your brand mentions are appearing.
+Brand sentiment monitoring is a critical tool for protecting your reputation.
 This can done through a number of ways, such as Google Alerts.
 You can plugin your name, brand or keyword into their free tracking solution and every time your key phrase appears in the search results, you’ll get an email alert.

 While this is effective, you are still missing out on millions of blogs, forums and locations that might not get picked up by Google’s Alert system.
 You are also leaving social media wide open as well.
 There are many different premium tracking platforms for you to choose from, which can range from the low $50s per month all the way up to a few thousand depending on keywords tracked and across how many platforms.